 Touchless technologies promote safety through social distancing.
-However, such technologies do not satisfy human desire for interaction with people, places, and things.
+However, such technologies restrict human desire for interaction with people, places, and things.
 As these technologies proliferate, will they cause sensory deprivation?

 Touchless technologies for access control

 While channel surfing cable TV the other day, I hit a channel where an angry resident was railing against a proposal to allow face recognition technology at building entrances in New York City.
 “I don’t want my building owner to know when I enter or leave the building,” argued one tenant.
 “I don’t want them to enter my apartment when I am not there or turn off lights when I am away,” said the other.
 Clearly, face recognition technology was not acceptable to these tenants because of its perceived intrusion on their privacy.

 That was before the pandemic hit us.
 The heyday of touchless society seemed far away.
 But the pandemic changed that in a hurry.
 Today, face recognition is gaining acceptance as a safe and effective way to provide access control.
 While there are still concerns about invasion of privacy, it is becoming clear that cameras are everywhere.
 They are at street corners and building entrances.
 They are mounted on cars and police officers.
 They are on smart phones carried by most people.
 They are constantly recording people as they go about their daily lives.
 These devices do not typically identify faces of people.
 However, it only takes a software layer to convert raw footage into face recognition technology.
 And the technology is improving rapidly to improve face recognition as well as to protect people’s privacy needs.

 Mimamsa Diary is available as an ebook from Amazon now.

 A great gift idea for a high school student interested in architecture!